 How is a young man accepted into Boys Home?

-Most of our residents are placed here by parents or guardians.
+Most of our students are placed here by parents or guardians.
 After an interview and campus tour, young men who are accepted are welcomed into the Intake and Evaluation Center for 30 to 60 days.
 During that time, we evaluate and assess each boy and his needs to make sure we’re able to help him educationally, socially and behaviorally.
 To learn more about this process, click here.

 Once a boy is accepted into our program, he’ll live in a cottage with other young men and be guided daily by house parents and other Boys Home staff.
-Some residents attend the on-campus Boys Home School until they catch up academically.
-When that happens, boys begin to attend the local public schools.

 What are the charges for the program?